 Our primary need for liquidity is to fund working capital requirements of our businesses, capital expenditures and for general corporate purposes, including debt repayment.
 We have incurred losses and experienced negative operating cash flows for the past several years, and accordingly, the Company has taken a number of actions to continue to support its operations and meet its obligations.
 The sale of assets and liabilities of Tactical and certain locations within REGS provided the Company working capital in 2017 to repay short-term notes totaling \$650,000 and accelerate growth of our high-margin technology divisions.
 We reduced selling, general and administrative (SG&A) expenses in 2018 as a result of the sale of those assets.
 We formed PelleChar and raised \$1 million of minority interest investment to bring that product to market and add to the operating cash flows of the Company.
 We believe that the actions discussed above are probable of occurring and mitigating the substantial doubt raised by our historical operating results and satisfying our estimated liquidity needs 12 months from the issuance of the financial statements.
-However, we cannot predict, with certainty, the outcome of our actions to generate liquidity, including the availability of additional debt financing, or whether such actions would generate the expected liquidity as currently planned.
-If we continue to experience operating losses, and we are not able to generate additional liquidity through the mechanisms described above or through some combination of other actions, while not expected, we might need to secure additional sources of funds, which may or may not be available to us.
+However, we cannot predict, with certainty, the outcome of our actions to experience operating losses, and we are not able to generate additional liquidity through the mechanisms described above or through some combination of other actions, while not expected, we might need to secure additional sources of funds, which may or may not be available to us.
 Additionally, a failure to generate additional liquidity could negatively impact our access to inventory or services that are important to the operation of our business.

-Results of Operations for the Three Months Ended June 30, 2019 and 2018
+Results of Operations for the Three Months Ended September 30, 2019 and 2018

-Total revenues were approximately \$1.5 million and \$2.4 million for the three months ended June 30, 2019 and 2018, respectively.
-The decrease in revenue comparing Q2 2019 to Q2 2018 is driven by a decrease of approximately \$.3 million or 37% in industrial cleaning revenue coupled by a decrease in revenue of \$.7 million or 42% in environmental solutions revenue.
+Total revenues were approximately \$1.3 million and \$1.7 million for the three months ended September 30, 2019 and 2018, respectively.
+The decrease in revenue comparing Q3 2019 to Q3 2018 is driven by a decrease of approximately \$0.5 million or 59% in industrial cleaning revenue.
 The decrease in the industrial cleaning revenue is due largely to a lack of mobile rail car cleaning services further reduced by a decrease in overall utilization of assets.
-The decrease in environmental solutions revenue is due to a decrease in media sales revenue.
-Solid waste revenue also decreased when comparing Q2 2019 to Q2 2018 by \$.2 million or 26% due to a decrease in joint venture operating revenue.
+This was partially offset by an increase of environmental solutions revenue is due to increase demand in media sales for the quarter, and the increase in sales in our PelleChar subsidiary, which is just starting to show activity.